Chain-Complex/Open-Grants-Program/Decentralized_Exchange_for_Contracts.md

 * **FTE:**  0.8
 * **Costs:** 15,000 USD

 We will research and enquire Polkadot blockchain properties for implementing contract matching algorithm in a decentralized way.
-During the research phase we will come up with the solution concept and publish an academic paper about it.
+During the research phase we will come up with the solution concept and publish a scientific report on it.

 ### Milestone 2 — Defining Specifications
 * **Estimated Duration:** 2 month